ying14/yingtools2/examples/exercises.md

 ### Question 2

-What percent of the patients were black race?
-What percent of black patients were female?
-In the yingtools2::cid94::cid.bsi data, count the number of *patients* who had Klebsiella blood stream infections. (hint: use regular expression).
+In the `cid.bsi` data, count the number of *patients* who had Klebsiella bloodstream infections (hint: use regular expression).

     ## [1] 7